cdktf/cdktf-provider-google/docs/computeInterconnect.java.md

 functional and can carry traffic.
 When set to false, no packets can be carried over the interconnect and no BGP routes are exchanged over it.
 By default, the status is set to true.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.4.0/docs/resources/compute_interconnect#admin_enabled ComputeInterconnect#admin_enabled}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.5.0/docs/resources/compute_interconnect#admin_enabled ComputeInterconnect#admin_enabled}

+---

+##### `customerName`<sup>Optional</sup> <a name="customerName" id="@cdktf/provider-google.computeInterconnect.ComputeInterconnect.Initializer.parameter.customerName"></a>

+- *Type:* java.lang.String

+Customer name, to put in the Letter of Authorization as the party authorized to request a crossconnect.

+This field is required for Dedicated and Partner Interconnect, should not be specified for cross-cloud interconnect.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.5.0/docs/resources/compute_interconnect#customer_name ComputeInterconnect#customer_name}

 ---